Lapin0t/phd-manuscript/main/02_games.typ

 While the basic idea is simple, a number of subtle questions arise quite quickly during axiomatization.
 Should all equation systems have solutions?
 Should the solution be unique?
-If not, a canonical solution can be selected by an iteration operator, what coherence properties should this operator verify?
-In fact almost all of the design points one can imagine have been explored, in an explosion of competing definitions.
+If not, when a canonical solution can be selected by an iteration operator, what coherence properties should this operator satisfy?
+In fact, almost all imaginable points in the design space have been explored, in an explosion of competing definitions.
 The concepts have historically been organized roughly as follows.

+#tom[J'ai tendance à entendre "canonique" dans un sens un peu différent de toi, on dirait.
+Quand on a un opérateur d'itération qui fait un choix, pour moi c'est pas canonique.
+Canonique évoque une propriété genre unicité ou approchant. ]

 #block(stroke: 1pt, inset: 0.8em, radius: 5pt)[
 *Iterative Things* ~~ Every _guarded_ equation